Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/views.rst

 These options can be found in :menuselection:`Properties region --> Display`.

 Lock
-   If you want to be able to rotate each view, you can un-check the *Locked* option.
+   If you want to be able to rotate each view, you can uncheck the *Locked* option.
 Box
    Syncs the view position between side views.
 Clip